SEND Update - October 2023

 Welcome to the our first SEND Update which contains valuable information for all Special Educational Needs Coordinators and SEND Leads in schools and settings.
 We hope you find the information helpful.

 Welcome to our first SEND Update which contains valuable information for all Special Educational Needs Coordinators and SEND Leads in schools and settings.
-We will continue to review and improve these updates and if you have any queries or feedback, please email Heather Wood at heather.wood@birmingham.gov.uk.
+We will continue to review and improve these updates and if you have any queries or feedback, email Heather Wood at heather.wood@birmingham.gov.uk.

 Preparation for SEND Area Inspection